Wondering how to eat healthy in college? Here are some tips, tricks and recipes for eating healthy in a college dorm.

 Season as desired (try paprika or cayenne pepper for an kick!

-Make your own favorite flavor at home with just a few ingredients.
+Make your favorite flavor of store-bought bars at home with just a few ingredients.

 Place the dates and raisins in the food processor and process until they are well-combined and resemble a paste.